imrane-boucher/ds_proj_nobel_winner/README.md

 ## Background:

-Being a student in economics, I enjoy reading papers, books, and articles by renowned economists.
+Being a student in economics, I enjoy reading papers, books, and articles written by renowned economists.
 In the course of my studies, I often wondered what truly differentiated
 Nobel Prize economists from others.
 This project was intended to provide an answer to that question, as well as building a tool that could help evaluate economists on their academic records.
 This classifier estimates how likely an economist is to be awarded a Nobel prize during its carrier based on academic performance.
 As a result, it could for instance be used by the Nobel Foundation as a way to filter economists in their selection process.